travigd/documentation/dotnet-api/writing-to-a-stream.md

 The writing methods all use a type named `EventData` to represent an event to be stored.
 Instances of `EventData` are immutable.

-The Event Store does not have any built-in serialization, so the body and metadata for each event are represented in `EventData` as a `byte[]`.
+Event Store does not have any built-in serialisation, so the body and metadata for each event are represented in `EventData` as a `byte[]`.

 The members on `EventData` are: